 for Buddha bowls and more

-This week, we celebrate Buddha’s birthday.
+This week, we make quinoa to celebrate Buddha’s birthday.
 We have to pick a week because apparently there’s no agreed-upon date for his birth (or “name day” for you Game of Thrones fans).
 So, if you are using the 8th day of the 4th month in the Chinese lunar calendar, the 2019 day is May 12.
 If you’re using the full moon day of the Vaisakha month of the Buddhist calendar, then it’s May 19.
 Yeah, I’m confused too.
 Try Wikipedia, they explain it in great detail.

 But that brings us to Buddha bowls.
 According to The Urban Dictionary, a Buddha bowl is a bowl packed so full that it has a rounded "belly" appearance on top, much like the belly of a Buddha.